 Some children will create an imaginary friend to sit with them when they are scared.

-For instance, if they have a fear of the dark, then the imaginary friend will be there with them so they do not feel afraid.
+For instance, if they fear the dark, then the imaginary friend will be there with them, so they do not feel afraid.

 It seems like a good coping mechanism to me!